 Highlights: Surrounded by forests and tea gardens, Fishing and Boating at the lake, Camping near the lake

 Manas National Park is a UNESCO Natural World Heritage site, a Project Tiger Reserve, an Elephant Reserve and a Biosphere Reserve in Assam.
 The only tiger reserve in Assam and also famous for the rare golden langur and the red panda, Manas is one of the best-kept national parks in India.

 Location: 137 Km from Guwahati, near the Bhutan border

 Highlights: Jungle Safari, Lush green areas for a splendid picnic

 Best Time: October to Apr

 Situated in the Himalayan foothills, Sadiya is one of the sub-divisional headquarters of Tinsukia.
-It sits at the confluence of three three major rivers, Dihing (Tsangpo in Tibet), Dibang and Lohit that create the mighty Brahmaputra.
+It sits at the confluence of three major rivers, Dihing (Tsangpo in Tibet), Dibang and Lohit that create the mighty Brahmaputra.
 It has an elevation of about 400 feet and stands on a grassy plain.
-Sadiya is a small town but is home to extraordinary scenic beauty and a rich historical background.
+Sadiya is a small town but is home to extraordinary scenic beauty and rich historical background.
 The flower 'satful' is also a major feature of this city.

 The Na-Pukhuri is the biggest attraction of the town.
-This is a group of nine lakes on the periphery of the town.
+This is a group of nine ponds on the periphery of the town.
 It is a historical monument built during the period of King Sarbananda Singha.